by Lyn Lomasi, Staff Writer

 What's the change?
 Instead of becoming to attached to the way the piece is written, focus on the message.
 If the edits do not take away the message, don't be so hard on the editor.
 It's perfectly fine to address the editor if you feel that the changes are unsatisfactory or take away from the message.
 But if the change is nothing that takes away the message, why waste all that energy getting upset?
 Write another article.

 Report the editor.
 This is only for extreme cases.
-I say that because as a writer, you will need to learn to deal with the fact that your writing will be changed by editors if you want it published with major companies.
+As a writer, you will need to learn to deal with the fact that your writing will be changed by editors if you want it published with major companies.
 If the editor really is making changes that are unreasonable (and not just changes you don't like - changes that affect the quality of the work significantly), that's when you report the editor.
 I advise not taking this route unless necessary because a writer and editor need to be able to work together peacefully.
 But obviously, if there is an injustice it should be reported.

 Switch venues.
 If you just cannot deal with a particular editor, write somewhere else.
 Ultimately, you should be happy with your writing (or any) career.
 If that's not happening, you haven't found the right venue/s to write for yet.
 Realize you should not be switching venues every time you don't like what an editor does.
 But if there is a true problem, remember that you can move on.